Trust & Safety

-What Do Motor Vehicle Report & Driving Records Checks Show
+What Do Motor Vehicle Report (MVR Checks) & Driving Records Checks Show

 An MVR report searches a state’s department of motor vehicles, or similar entity, to confirm whether a candidate’s driver’s license is valid or has been suspended, and identifies any driving-related violations.
 For most states, records are returned for the past three years, but some states go back five, seven, or 10 years.
 An MVR or Driving Records Check is conducted through the state of license issuance (whichever state where your candidate holds a license), and does not show records from other states.

 - Candidate’s full name as it appears on the license